 For current degree requirements, please see the UWF Catalog.

 The M.A. program capstone in anthropology is a thesis paper.
 Graduate students must prepare a formal Thesis Proposal for their committee's approval.
 When successfully completed, the graduate student will be allowed to begin his or her thesis.
 Theses must be approved by the Thesis Committee and successfully defended by the candidate in an open defense.
-For thesis forms, click here (PDF).
+For more information on the thesis, including forms and funding opportunities, click here.
 Examples of past theses are available here.

 Follow the graduate admission application procedures to apply for the program online.